cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   masked_response = xor(credential_response_pad,
                         concat(server_public_key, record.envelope))
   Create CredentialResponse response with (evaluated_message, masking_nonce, masked_response)
   return response
 ~~~

 In the case of a record that does not exist and if client enumeration prevention is desired,
 the server MUST respond to the credential request to fake the existence of the record.
-The server SHOULD invoke the CreateCredentialResponse function with a fake client record
+The server SHOULD invoke the `CreateCredentialResponse` function with a fake client record
 argument that is configured so that:

-- record.client_public_key is set to a randomly generated public key of length Npk
+- `record.client_public_key` is set to a randomly generated public key of length `Npk`
-- record.masking_key is set to a random byte string of length Nh
+- `record.masking_key` is set to a random byte string of length `Nh`
-- record.envelope is set to the byte string consisting only of zeros of length Ne
+- `record.envelope` is set to the byte string consisting only of zeros of length `Ne`

 It is RECOMMENDED that a fake client record is created once (e.g. as the first user record
 of the application) and stored alongside legitimate client records.
 This allows servers to locate
 the record in time comparable to that of a legitimate client record.

 Note that the responses output by either scenario are indistinguishable to an adversary
-that is unable to guess the registered password for the client corresponding to credential_identifier.
+that is unable to guess the registered password for the client corresponding to `credential_identifier`.

 #### RecoverCredentials {#recover-credentials}